godotengine/godot-docs/getting_started/scripting/visual_script/nodes_purposes.rst

 ^^^^^^^^^^^^^^^

 Among the operators, the *Expression* node is the most powerful.
 If well used, it allows you to enormously simplify visual scripts that are math or logic heavy.
-Just type any expression on it and it will be executed in real-time.
+Type any expression on it and it will be executed in real-time.

 Expression nodes can: